johnbie/polynomial-solver/README.md

  - As a user, I want to just check the values of the function at specific point `f(a)`.
  - As a marker/tester, I want a list of polynomials loaded in by default that I could test with.
  - As a student, I want to save a list of polynomials first before looking at each one.

-Future Stories:
 - As a math tutor, I want to be able to quickly generate and plot the polynomials so that I can teach my students math concepts visually.
-	- By evaluating the point value of the function and derivative, it's possible to plot the curve with Bezier curve.
- - As a college student, I want to see where all the function increases, decreases, and is concave up or down.
-(MAYBE)
+    - Drawing a lot of tiny lines used over implementing Bezier curves.

+## Instructions for Grader
+ - Visual component and summary are all included by default as long as the user loads in a polynomial.
+(NOTE: these are some of the extra actions)
+ - To create or load a polynomial, go under Files menu and Load from list (Ctrl-L) or create new (Ctrl-N).
+(LOAD FUNCTION)
+ - To save the one currently loaded, click Save to file (Ctrl-S).
+(SAVE FUNCTION)
+ - You can also add new terms to the existing polynomial in the Edit menu (Ctrl-T).
+(NOTE: this is your action 1)
+ - You can even view the derivative of current polynomial or reset it.
+(NOTE: these are also some of the extra actions)